 I love MAGFest, there’s nothing else like it.
 It’s not like a regular convention, and I don’t know how best to describe it to those who haven’t been there.
 Something like a giant all-hours party for gamers, but that doesn’t really do it justice.
-It’s more like a community of very cool and weird people that live and party together for 4 days straight once a year.
+It’s more like a community of very cool and weird people that live, game, and party together for 4 days straight once a year.
 My game Piroot was chosen to be in the MAGFest Indie Showcase.
 In this post I will recap my MAGFest experience, what I learned, and analyze the data I collected.

 The Road To MAGFest